excursion-conshein/personal-homepage-template/README.md

 **If you use this project template to create a personal homepage, you must ensure compliance with relevant laws and regulations and not use it for any commercial activities.**

-You can try this homepage via the link: [Excursion Conshein Homepage](https://excursion-conshein.github.io/excursion-conshein-homepage/)
+You can try this homepage via the link: [Excursion Studio Homepage](https://excursion-studio.github.io/personal-homepage-template/)

 ---

 Update: 2025-09-26

-## ECPH 2.1 Released, with multiple new features!
+## ESPH 2.1 Released, with multiple new features!

 - One-click CV generation, no need to manually create and upload PDF!
 (Currently available in English only)
 - Added "tutor" and "dissertation" display to the education module, and "project" display to the work module